wp-plugins/contus-video-gallery/readme.txt

 Requires at least: 2.8
 Tested up to: 4.0
 Stable tag: 2.7
-Get the most exciting Video Gallery for your Wordpress site.
-Advanced features, Easy Installation and friendly support which makes this product irresistible.
+Get the most exciting Video Gallery for your WordPress site.
+Advanced features, Easy Install and timely support which makes this product irresistible

 == Description ==